MachineLemonade/docs/v0.10/pricing.md

 ---
-title: "Pricing"
+title: "Cloud Pricing"
 description: "Documentation of our pricing structure and philosophy."
 date: 2018-10-12T00:00:00.000Z
 slug: "pricing"
 ---

-To view a general overview of our pricing structure, check out the [pricing page](https://www.astronomer.io/pricing/) on our website.
+To view a general overview of our pricing structure across our product offerings, check out the [pricing page](https://www.astronomer.io/pricing/) on our website.

-## Cloud Pricing

 ### Overview